berryjen/berryjen/README.md

 ### Hey folks! 👋

 - 🔭 I’m currently working on ...travel API, a full-stack app that records & tracks places you've been, and makes future recommendations based on previous locations!
-Eventually this will be expanded to a social networking circle!
+Eventually (and hopefully) this will be expanded to a social networking circle!
 - 🌱 I’m currently learning ...React via Vite, node.js, Jest, devops cycle
 - 👯 I’m looking to collaborate on ...anything open sourced, potential guests on my podcast
 - 🤔 I’m looking for help with ...anythng & everything prograrmming & tech related.
 If you've got an idea, drop me a msg!